 - experience with online manuscript systems and the ability to make timely decisions; and

 - a sense of perspective and humor.

-- Please submit a curriculum vitae and a letter describing why you are suited for the position to Jeanette Hammann, firstname.lastname@example.org.
+Submit a curriculum vitae and a letter describing why you (or your nominee) are suited for the position to Jeanette Hammann, firstname.lastname@example.org.

 Editors work out of their current locations at work or at home.
 The positions are considered voluntary, but GSA provides an annual stipend and funds for office expenses.
-DEADLINE First consideration will be given to nominations or applications received by 15 February 2017.
+DEADLINE: First consideration will be given to nominations or applications received by 15 February 2018.